 So hard to break free from the corporate world…

 Four decades later I was still in London, still working in mental health and still taking care of others.
 My diary stayed busy, handling a full time demanding mental health corporate job, a therapy/counselling private practice in two different locations, a last (research) year in my second Masters course, volunteering for a charity, as well as having a family and social life.
-Like many people during our modern times, I struggled to leave the “stability” and “safety” of the corporate world and I felt profoundly the power dynamic in the relationship with the outer world.
+Like many people during our modern times, I struggled to leave the “stability” and “safety” of the corporate world and I sensed profoundly the power dynamic in the relationship with the outer world.
 I felt part of a modern vibrant world and I kept pushing until I was not able to push anymore.
 Because one day everything changed.

 One day my body said: STOP.
 My body could not take it anymore.
 I was diagnosed with a rare and aggressive form of breast cancer and a genetic mutation that brought back the sleepless nights and the existential questions from my palliative care patients.
 Was it biological, was it the stress, the childhood trauma or the emotional suppression?
 Why did I live my life with such intensity?
 What was I trying to run away from?
 It is in these times when the awareness kicks in and we acknowledge we focus too much on the outside world and we lose sight of ourselves.

 I too mistaken intensity with vitality and aliveness and my sense of duty integrated insidiously into my identity and led my life to the point where I neglected the most important relationship: the relationship with myself.